Boadzie/AIScript/data-science/data-science.md

 - Business Problem definition

-- Assess and Analize Scenarios
+- Assessing and Analysis of Scenarios

 - Project Planning and Documentation